 Note: Upon completion of a joint graduate pathway, a student will earn two separate degrees, one for each degree.

-Developing a Joint Graduate Pathway?
+Faculty Interested in Developing a New Joint Graduate Pathway?

 The development and initial approval of all joint graduate pathways resides with the program faculty in the specific schools and colleges involved.
 Faculty interested in developing a joint degree program should contact Jennifer Buchanan in the Office of Faculty Development and Advancement.